yukoba/nd4j/dependencies.md

 	   <version>${nd4j.version}</version>
 	 </dependency>

-You can copy all the dependencies from [one text file](../pomtext.txt), paste them into your POM, and simply comment them in or out.

 ND4J-API is the core implementation that handles most of the interop.
 You'll also need to specify a backend dependency.

 ND4J supports several backends, ranging from Cuda to different native implementations.
 While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface, so we had to make one.